FabDiGiacomo/Mini-SOC-Home-Lab/Wazuh-SIEM-Lab/README.md

 ## What I Learned

-1. Basic SIEM architecture and concepts
+1. SIEM architecture and concepts
 2. How Wazuh collects and analyzes logs
 3. How to verify running security services
 4. How to inspect alerts via command line
-5. Basic Linux system administration skills
+5. Linux system administration skills

 ---